SM U-20 (Germany): Fate and legacy

 On 4 November 1916, U-20 grounded on the Danish coast south of Vrist, a little north of Thorsminde after suffering damage to its engines.
 Her crew attempted to destroy her with explosives the following day, succeeding only in damaging the boat's bow but making it inoperative as a warship.
 U-20 remained on the beach until 1925 when the Danish government blew it up in a "spectacular explosion".
 The Danish navy removed the deck gun and made it unserviceable by cutting holes in vital parts.
 The gun was kept in the naval stores at Holmen in Copenhagen for almost 80 years.
-The conning tower was removed and placed on the front lawn of the local museum Strandingsmuseum St. George Thorsminde, where it remains.
+The conning tower was removed and placed on the front lawn of the local museum Strandingsmuseum St. George Thorsminde, it is now exhibited in the Sea War Museum, Jutland, along with the original periscope.
 The novelist Clive Cussler claimed his National Underwater and Marine Agency (NUMA) located the remains of U-20 in 1984, about 400 yd from shore.